alex-s-v/10moons-driver/README.md

 Buttons assigned from in the order from left to right.
 You can assign to them any button on the keyboard and their combinations separating them with a plus (+) sign.

+If you find that using this driver with your tablet results in reverse axis or directions (or both), you can modify parameters *swap_axis*, *swap_direction_x*, and *swap_direction_y* by changing false to true and another way around.

 To list all the possible key codes you may run:
 ```
 python -c "from evdev import ecodes; print([x for x in dir(ecodes) if 'KEY' in x])"